Angkor Wat Story

 How to get to Angkor Wat

-To get to the Angkor temples foreigners are not allowed ride motorbikes, but bicycles are okay to get to Angkor Wat or the other Angkor Temples.
-Whatever mode of transportation you decide on, you still have to buy a ticket and wear appropriate clothing.
-Tuk Tuk’s, mini buses and taxi’s are available from hotels, or hire a Tuk Tuk on the street by the Old Market.
-They will pick you up at your hotel and take you to the Temples.
-They will wait for you when you go into the temples, and then they will wait for you to take you to another temple or back to your hotel.
-You have to arrange this beforehand along with their fee.
+To get to the Angkor temples foreigners are not allowed ride motorbikes to the temples.
+Bicycles are permitted to get to Angkor Wat or the other Angkor Temples.
+Whatever mode of transportation you decide, buying a ticket is is a must along with wearing the appropriate clothing.
+Tuk Tuk’s, mini buses, private cars and taxi’s are available from hotels.
+There are also many Tuk Tuk on the street by the Old Market and Pub street that are eager for business.
+They will pick you up at your hotel and take you to the Temples and wait while you explore.
+Arrange this beforehand along with negotiating their fee.

 References: Angkor – Marilla, Albanese – wikipedia –